HEY JOE

 Charlotte Gainsbourg [in film Nymphomaniac]

 Unclear origin.
-Sometimes mentioned as an old Appalachian song.
-Hey Joe is mostly credited to Chester Powers (alias for Dino Valenti from Quicksilver Messenger Service), in one case to Jimi Hendrix sidekick Billy Cox.
-Hendrix and also The Leaves credit William (Billy) Roberts, obscure folkie who vanished in the purple haze.
+Hey Joe was first credited to Chester Powers (alias for Dino Valenti from Quicksilver Messenger Service), in one case to Jimi Hendrix sidekick Billy Cox.
+Hendrix and also The Leaves credited William (Billy) Roberts, obscure folkie who vanished in the purple haze.
 He secured the song in 1962, won his case when his authorship was questioned but badly invested his royalties.
-In '86, out of the blue, he showed up along with members of Quicksilver Messenger Service at a San Francisco club singing and playing his own song.
-Niela Halleck Miller, Billy Roberts' ex girlfriend, claims he stole the melody and the general idea from one of her own songs: Baby Don't Go To Town (1962).
-Check it out for yourself since Niela's got her own cd out: Songs Of Leaving (Variety Recording Service - '09).
+In '86, out of the blue, he showed up along with members of Quicksilver Messenger Service at a San Francisco club singing and playing his own song, sometimes believed to show Appalachian roots.
+Or Flemish, if you compare it to Wel Anne-Marieke Waar Gaat Gij Naartoe?.

 Contact